PazAT/Support-Deck-Builder/README.txt

 	5) thresholding solutions based on total cost
 		-The user sets a maximum cap cost for their support deck, and the solver excludes all solutions whose minimum cap cost is -greater than the user defined value.

+	6) Limiting the support deck size to N total cards -User sets how many total cards (skill cards + non-skill cards) they want to use in their support deck.
+Minimum value is the number of skills
+		-selected, maximum is the support deck max size.

 Once these options have been set, the program will commence its solving.
-Solving can take at few as 3 seconds, or as long as 10 minutes, depending on the skills and options chosen.
+Solving can take at few as 3 seconds, or as long as 5 minutes, depending on the skills and options chosen.
 This is a brute force solver, so the program will search through every viable combination specified by the chosen options until all possible combinations have been examined.